george-hawkins/lighthouse-light-mk2/README.md

 The necessary 10k&ohm; are cheap and a trivial addition so including them if you feel you need them isn't much of an issue.

+See the Adafruit [pulse room guide](https://learn.adafruit.com/pulse-room?view=all#led-driver) for a LED driver circuit that does use a pull-down resistor.

 Code
 ----